How to reset a Kindle—three simple solutions and what to do if they don't work

-If your Kindle has gone awry, there's no need to fear.
-See our simple guide below on how to reset a Kindle, to get yours back up and running in no time.
+If your Kindle has frozen, glitched, or is showing nothing but a black screen, there's no need to fear.
+Our simple guide will show yow how to reset a Kindle, and to get yours back up and running in no time.

 The three ways to reset a kindle are: